Murciano207/SpookFinance-docs/getting-started/faq.md

 * Through our [Pool Manager](https://pools.balancer.exchange/#/) front-end \(available shortly\)
 * Directly through our smart contracts on BSC

-Please [contact us](mailto:contact@balancer.finance) if you have a portfolio worth more than 100,000 USD and need special assistance.

-### How can I claim BAL tokens as a Liquidity Provider?
+### How can I claim YOGI tokens as a Liquidity Provider?

-Head over to [https://claim.balancer.finance/](https://claim.balancer.finance/) to claim your BAL from liquidity mining.
+Head over to [https://claim.yogi.fi/](https://claim.yogi.fi/) to claim your YOGI from liquidity mining.

-BAL tokens for liquidity mining of any given week will be available to be claimed the following Tuesday evening \(EST time\).
+YOGI tokens for liquidity mining of any given week will be available to be claimed the following Tuesday evening \(EST time\).

 This claiming mechanism will allow you to choose if you want to claim on a weekly basis or accrue and claim at a later date.
-At this time, BAL earned through liquidity mining does not expire, so you can take your time to claim them.
+At this time, YOGI earned through liquidity mining does not expire, so you can take your time to claim them.
 If for some reason this changes in the future, everyone will be notified well in advance.

 ### Can Yogi be used as an Index Fund?